jli05/jli05.github.io/_posts/2023-08-29-To-deploy-Flask-app-with-uWSGI.md

 uwsgi --ini uwsgi.ini &
 ```

-The front end web server `nginx` needs to delegate requests for the web application to `uWSGI`.
-We go to its configuration file `/etc/nginx/nginx.conf`, and modify the relevant `server` section,
+The front end web server `nginx` shall now be configured to delegate requests for the web application to `uWSGI`.
+Go to `/etc/nginx/nginx.conf`, and modify the relevant `server` section,

 to mount the web app on the root path '/', so that the URL looks `http://<host>`,